Wall Street moves lower as Trump’s tariff deadline nears

-U.S. stocks are lower in morning trading Monday as the Trump administration steps up pressure on trading partners to make deals before a Wednesday deadline.
+U.S. stocks are losing ground in midday trading Monday as the Trump administration steps up pressure on trading partners to make deals before a Wednesday deadline.

-The S&P 500 was 0.5% lower as trading resumed in the U.S. following a holiday-shortened week.
+The S&P 500 was down 0.9% in the first day of trading in the U.S. after a holiday-shortened week.
 The benchmark index remains near its all-time high set last week.

 Bond yields mostly rose.
 The yield on the 10-year Treasury rose to 4.38% from 4.34% late Thursday.

-Wall Street was watching for developments in the Trump administration's bid to reshape global trade by threatening sharply higher tariffs on U.S. trading partners.
+The market pullback came as Wall Street watched for developments in the Trump administration's bid to reshape global trade via potentially sharply higher tariffs on U.S. trading partners.

+“Just bringing back that meaty topic back into focus, after a strong week last week, has given a little bit of a pause in the market,” said Bill Northey, senior investment director at U.S. Bank Asset Management.

 Trump told reporters over the weekend that his administration would send letters to several foreign governments as early as Monday spelling out their tariff rates if they don't reach a deal before Wednesday.
 He added that the U.S. would not start collecting those taxes until Aug.
 1, although Treasury Secretary Scott Bessent rejected the idea that Aug.
 1 was a new deadline and declined to say what might happen Wednesday.